salonij/ClinicalPatientPortal/README.md

 Demo Account

-A demo clinician account is seeded automatically on first run — no manual signup is required.
+A demo clinician account is seeded automatically on first run.
+No manual signup is required.

 Email:	doctor@clinicalportal.com
 Password:	Clinician123